EyalGrinberg/rag-assignment/README.md

   - Embeddings are stored in PostgreSQL.
   - Cosine similarity is computed manually.
   - Only the top-k chunks are retrieved for the RAG pipeline.
-- This approach is sufficient for demonstration purposes and shows an understanding of the RAG process.
+- This approach is sufficient for demonstration purposes.
 - In production, a vector database (e.g., FAISS, Pinecone) would handle similarity search more efficiently.